 MGX Announces Drilling at Kibby Basin, Nevada Lithium Brine Project

-VANCOUVER, British Columbia, Aug.
-02, 2018 -- MGX Minerals Inc. (“MGX” or the “Company”) (CSE: XMG / FKT: 1MG / OTCQB: MGXMF) is pleased to announce that drilling has commenced at the Kibby Basin, Nevada lithium brine property (“Kibby Basin” or the “Property”).
-The drill program is being conducted by Harris Exploration Drilling & Associates Inc. (“Harris”).
+VANCOUVER, BC / ACCESSWIRE / August 2, 2018 / MGX Minerals Inc. ("MGX" or the "Company") (CSE: XMG / FKT: 1MG / OTCQB: MGXMF) is pleased to announce that drilling has commenced at the Kibby Basin, Nevada lithium brine property ("Kibby Basin" or the "Property").
+The drill program is being conducted by Harris Exploration Drilling & Associates Inc. ("Harris").
 Harris has extensive experience drilling Clayton Valley lithium brines.
-Clayton Valley is the home of Abermarle’s Silver Peak Mine, the only US lithium producer and is located 50km to the South of the Kibby Basin.
+Clayton Valley is the home of Abermarle's Silver Peak Mine, the only US lithium producer and is located 50km to the South of the Kibby Basin.
 Eight drill targets were generated based on results from a Quantec MT geophysical survey completed in January.
 The proposed drill holes are designed to test a large MT conductor which may represent aquifers containing lithium brines.
 The drill holes have been designed to intercept the MT anomaly starting at depths of 325 m (1065 ft.) and continue to as deep as 760 m (2500 ft.).
 The objective is to determine the nature of the conductor, collect sediment samples for lithium analyses, identify aquifers and sample water and any brines encountered.

 About the Kibby Basin Lithium Brine Partnership